Sports care in young people.

 5. We do not work with a competition element in training with any fellow rehabbers.

-At Fysio Fitaal we work with experts in the field of orthopedic sports rehabilitation.
-Our specialists will guide you in this process as well as possible and motivate you where necessary.
-The combination of expertise, extensive facilities and passion for sports makes us the right place for you.
+At Fysio Fitaal, we work with experts in the field of orthopedic sports rehabilitation.
+Our specialists will guide and motivate you in the best possible way.
+Through the combination of expertise, extensive facilities and passion for sports, you have come to the right place.